 While we really would like our pets to live forever unfortunately that is not the way of life.
 The life expectancy of your pet will depend on the type of pet you have.
-Our Suffolk County vets discuss how long to expect each type of pet to live.
+Our Deer Park vets discuss how long to expect each type of pet to live.

 How Long Will My Pet Live?